 Starting an online business is a great endeavor for techie homeschoolers because there's an incredible amount of learning that goes into launching a business idea into the great wide web.
 And it's not all academic.
 Sure, your child will use lots of math and writing skills, plus the technical skills of their craft.
 But, they'll also develop admirable character traits, such as critical thinking, problem-solving, creative solutions, resiliency, and perseverance.

 The Internet offers lots of platforms for selling homemade items.
 This opens up tons of possibilities and potential for creative young entrepreneurs.
 A few online business options that stand out because they're easy to set-up or they mimic a typical selling model a child traditionally uses to sell their product or service.
-These are tried and true ideas, based on businesses other kids have developed in the Kids2Market entrepreneurship program.
+These are tried and true ideas, based on businesses other kids have already developed.

 ** This is a sponsored post.
 I received this product or compensation for review purposes only and was compensated for my time.
 I was neither asked nor required to share a positive review; all opinions are my own.
 READ HERE for more information.